Bachelor of Biomedical Science

 Want to make a real difference in people’s lives?

-The flexibility of Deakin's Bachelor of Biomedical Science opens doors to fulfilling careers in various fields encompassing health, science, or related disciplines.
-From research and laboratory technology to pharmaceuticals, genetic engineering, and medical sales, graduates are equipped with a versatile skill set that paves the way for diverse career paths within the biomedical sciences and beyond.
+The flexibility of Deakin's Bachelor of Biomedical Science opens doors to fulfilling careers across health, science and related fields.
+From research and laboratory technology to pharmaceuticals, genetic engineering and medical sales, graduates are equipped with a versatile skill set that paves the way for diverse career paths within the biomedical sciences and beyond.

-You will build your fundamental knowledge of human biology and health and focus on one of six specialisations:
+You will build your fundamental knowledge of human biology and health before focusing on one of six specialisations:

 - environmental health